Juanx65/ArtTRT/README.md

 To comapre using a validation dataset instead of the random generated inputs, you can use this

-Note: Currently, comparing the MSE of the top 5 classes, as the isclose() approach in the paper didn't yield good results.
+Note: Currently, comparing the MAE of the top 5 classes, as the isclose() approach in the paper didn't yield good results.

 ```
 python main.py --batch_size=1 --network="resnet18" -trt -rtol=1e-3 --compare --val_dataset --dataset='val_images/'